simon-prunet/radio-imaging/README.md

 ## Splitting measurement sets
 Measurement sets can be split using casa.
 Specifically, one can use casatools.ms, for which documentation can be found: https://casadocs.readthedocs.io/en/stable/api/tt/casatools.ms.html#casatools.ms
+Update: The dirty.ipynb notebook has been updated to also be able to split the datasets

 ## Results
 The results for the paper are presented in a variety of jupyter notebooks.
 These are: